Skip to main content

 Laser Direct Imaging and Develop/Etch/Strip Process

-Before work begins on a multi-layer printed circuit board, laser direct imaging (LDI) is used to apply areas that will becomes the traces, pads, and metal ground of a printed circuit board.
+Before PCB fabrication can begin, laser direct imaging (LDI) is used to apply areas that will becomes the traces, pads, and metal ground of a printed circuit board.

 1. A dry film is applied to a copper laminate.